-Most snakes indigenous to the United States are not poisonous.
+Most snakes indigenous to the United States are not venomous.
 The exceptions are copperheads, coral snakes, rattlesnakes, and water moccasins [source: CDC].
-If you're bitten by one of these snakes, seek medical attention immediately, as the venom could be life threatening [source: Mayo Clinic].
+If you're bitten by one of these snakes, seek medical attention immediately, as the venom could be life-threatening [source: Mayo Clinic].

-Most poisonous snakes in the United States can be identified by the following characteristics:
+Most venomous snakes in the United States can be identified by the following characteristics: